PunchlineUrsaMajor/389Rfall2019/week/9/writeup/README.md

 3. The nmap scan, as well as the login, download, and upload, are all from 159.203.113.181, which GeoIP says is located in Clifton, New Jersey.

 4. The attackers are using port 21 to steal files.
-This port is commonly used for the FTP protocol.
+This port is commonly used for FTP.

 5. The attackers stole the file `find_me.jpeg`, which is a valid jpeg file that does not seem to contain any other information.